mortberg/cubicaltt/README.md

 * Path abstraction and application
 * Composition and transport
 * Isomorphisms can be transformed into equalities
-* Some higher inductive types
+* Some higher inductive types (see "examples/circle.ctt" and "examples/susp.ctt")

 Because of this it is not necessary to have a special file of primitives (like in cubical), for instance function extensionality is